zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## **Step 1**:	Access to Goldengate Microservices instance

 1. After successful creating extract processes, now it is time to explore your GG Microservices server.
-Let's make console connection to microservice, copy ip address of `OGG_Microservices_Public_ip` from your note and connect using:
+Let's make a console connection to microservice, copy the IP address of `OGG_Microservices_Public_ip` from your note and connect using:

 	**`ssh opc@your_microservice_ip_address -i ~/.ssh/oci`**

 ## **Step 2**: Retrieve Goldengate Microservices’ admin password

-1. Once you are in issue following **`cat ogg-credentials.json`**, and copy credential value from output
+1. Once you are in, issue following **`cat ogg-credentials.json`**, and copy a credential value from the output.

 	![](/images/oggadmin.png)